Development of Sustainable Organic Rice Ratoon Production Systems in the Southern US

 Educational approach:

-This project has received additional funding from the SSARE James Harrison Hill, Sr. Young Scholar Enhancement Grant Program (YES) for the year 2023.
+This project has received additional funding from the SSARE James Harrison Hill, Sr. Young Scholar Enhancement Grant Program (YES) for the year 2023 and 2024.
 This funding has been allocated to support the educational component of the project, which aims to investigate the effects of cover crop, genotype, and nitrogen fertilizer on ratoon rice yield in organic rice cultivation.
 With this funding, we have been able to train two student assistants in organic ratoon rice production systems, providing them with both specific knowledge on this topic and a broader understanding of sustainable agriculture practices in general.

 This educational initiative not only enhances the research outcomes of the project but also fosters the development of the next generation of professionals in sustainable agriculture.